codacy/codacy-codesniffer/src/main/resources/docs/description/WordPress_PHP_RestrictedPHPFunctions.md

-Forbids the use of various native PHP functions and suggests alternatives.Provides a bootstrap for the sniffs, to reduce code duplication.
+Forbids the use of various native PHP functions and suggests alternatives.
+Provides a bootstrap for the sniffs, to reduce code duplication.